DayBr3ak/fapi-plugin-qol/readme.md

 - [x] Right Click on the town tab to open the town center
 - [ ] Auto equip gear if IR is better than current (TODO)
 - [ ] Auto enhance all equipped gear by the set amount (TODO)
+- [ ] Add an estimation of how long an outpost has left to mine (similar to the gameplay planner) (TODO)
+- [ ] Add a side panel to the town that lists building/ building level/ building bonus (TODO)